Hitesh-IDK/python-scripts/README.md

 In my script the computer plays against itself.

 ### BlackJack
-A simple implementation of blackjack, with only 2 actions - Hit and Stay The dealer is a computer that makes decisions based on a random generator.
+A simple implementation of blackjack, with only 2 actions - Hit and Stay.
+The dealer is a computer that makes decisions based on a random generator.

 ### Tic Tac - X's and O's